-Applications for the 2022 Mentorship program will be accepted starting this summer.
-Applicants must be a current BPW Calgary member and submit a completed application form (to be released soon).
+Applications for the 2022 Mentorship program will be accepted starting this fall.
+Applicants must be current BPW Calgary members and submit a completed application form (to be released soon).

 Are you looking to springboard your career or business to the next level of success during challenging times?

 How have these uncertain times impacted you personally and professionally?
 With information coming from all sides and limited opportunities to interact meaningfully, how will you identify new prospects in the new world of work, engage in self care, expand your network, as well as build and strengthen your position?